codezjx/AndLinker/README.md

 };
 ```

-Create `AndLinkerBinder` and register interface implementation above, then expose the linker binder to clients.
+In your server app, create the `AndLinkerBinder` object and register interface implementation above, then expose the linker binder to clients.

 ```java
 private AndLinkerBinder mLinkerBinder;